How to develop software the secure, Gary McGraw way

 A comprehensive collection of articles, videos and more, hand-picked by our editors

-SearchSecurity.com is pleased to partner with the father of software security, Gary McGraw, to feature his monthly Silver Bullet software security podcast, which discusses best practices in software security.
+SearchSecurity.com is pleased to partner with Gary McGraw to feature his monthly Silver Bullet software security podcasts, which discusses best practices in software security.

 Silver Bullet podcast episode: An interview with Nate Fick

 In this episode, Gary talks with Nate Fick, CEO of Endgame.
 Gary and Nate discuss the use of the term "cyber war" from the perspective of an ex-Marine, Nate’s time at the Center for a New American Security, the Estonia DDOS attack, and how Nate has turned around the perception of End Game.

 Silver Bullet podcast episode: An interview with Charlie Miller

 In this episode, Gary talks with Charlie Miller, a computer security researcher with Twitter.
 They discuss Charlie’s history in finding security flaws in Apple products, hacking cars, and whether we’re past the bug whack-a-mole days.